ricardoemerson/react-development-extensions-pack/README.md

-# VS Code Ionic Development Extensions Pack
+# React and React Native Extensions Package

-This extension pack packages some useful extensions for Ionic development in VS Code.
+This extension package contains useful extensions for working with React and React Native in visual studio code.

 ### Extensions Included